Scar Revision Thousand Oaks

 Who is a candidate for scar revision or scar therapy?

-Insurance rarely covers these procedures.
+Insurance rarely covers the price of these procedures.
 The exception are scars that cause real symptoms, such as limiting the motion of a joint or severe itchiness.
 If your scar is symptomatic, our staff will do everything possible to get your procedure approved by your insurance.

 What we offer at the Kryger Institute